jantman/awslimitchecker/docs/source/getting_started.rst

     c = AwsLimitChecker()
     iam_policy = c.get_required_iam_policy()

-You can also view the required permissions for the current version of awslimitchecker at :ref:`Required IAM Permissions <.iam_policy>`.
+You can also view the required permissions for the current version of awslimitchecker at :ref:`Required IAM Permissions <iam_policy>`.